Neuilly-Plaisance, is a new town that has managed to preserve a certain quality of life on the banks of the Marne to the delight of its inhabitants.

 In Neuilly-Plaisance you can also see the church Notre-Dame de l'Assomption, and a century old oak tree planted in front of the Church.

-In addition to the sites and places of interest, do not miss the company visits and walks organized throughout the year near Neuilly Plaisance.
+In addition to the sites and places of interest, do not miss the company visits and guided walks organized throughout the year near Neuilly Plaisance.
 You can also consult our list of accommodation in Neuilly Plaisance or nearby.